Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/Software Preparation/3_ROS_PubSubEx.md

 ### Step 5: Build and Source the Package

 Go to the workspace root, build the package, and source it:

 ```bash
 cd ~/ros2_ws
 colcon build
 source install/setup.bash
 ```

+> Replace `.bash` with the appropriate Shell if you are not using Bash Shell

 ---